About

 I'm interested in mecanisms that shape current biodiversity and its distribution.
 I'm particularly interested in and sensitive to high-elevation alpine environments.

-I am fascinated by the life forms that exist in these extreme environments and by the way life manages to find a way in a seemingly inhospitable environment.
+I am fascinated by the life forms that exist in these extreme environments and by the way life manages to find a way in seemingly inhospitable environments in general.

-Recently, I have become more and more interested in how ecology and genomics can help us preserve biodiversity and serve as a tool for environnemental struggles.
+Recently, I have become increasingly interested in how the knowledge we acquire through genomics and ecology can help us preserve biodiversity and serve as a tool in environmental struggles.

 I am in my third (and sadly last) year of my PhD.